Mohamed-abdalazez/Algorithms/Recursion and Dynamic Programming/README.md

 #### Note

--If you really think about how this works, you only use memo[i] for memo[i+1] and memo[i+2].
+- If you really think about how this works, you only use memo[i] for memo[i+1] and memo[i+2].
 You don't need it after that.
 Therefore, we can get rid of the memo table and just store a few variables.

 ```c++
 #include <iostream>